Battle of Ovaro: Aftermath

-On 3 May 1945, the CLN in Tolmezzo tried to intimidate with small military standoffs and political pressures for the Cossacks to surrender, however, the Cossacks stated they'd only surrender to an Anglo-American military commander as they headed towards the border crossing with Austria, with the partisans unable to stop them.
+On 3 May 1945, the CLN in Tolmezzo tried to intimidate the Cossacks to surrender by using small military standoffs and political pressure.
+However, the Cossacks stated they would only surrender to an Anglo-American military commander as they headed towards the border crossing with Austria, with the partisans unable to stop them.

 The population in the affected areas was divided.
-Some of them wanted harsh consequences on the Cossacks, whilst some assumed an apologetic attitude towards them, stating that the one's at fault were the partisans due to their attack on the barrack where civilians were located.
+Some of them wanted harsh consequences on the Cossacks, whilst some assumed an apologetic attitude towards them, stating that the ones at fault were the partisans due to their attack on the barrack where Cossack civilians were located.

-With the Allied offensive in Italy advancing, the Cossacks of Carnia started to withdraw from the region and relocated to the Plöcken Pass, where on 9 May 1945, they surrendered to British troops upon crossing the border into Austria, in Lienz.
-Most of them were sent to the soviets for trial, which in turn deported them to the gulags.
-Most of them would die.
+With the Allied offensive in Italy advancing, the Cossacks of Carnia withdrew to the Plöcken Pass and then to Austria, where on 9 May 1945, they surrendered to British troops in Lienz.
+Most of them were forcibly repatriated to the Soviet Union The Cossack leadership was put on trial and executed; the fighting force was sentenced to the Gulag and "special settlements".